bitovi/academy/src/typescript/3-types.md

-@page typescript-training/types Types
+@page learn-typescript/types Types
-@parent typescript-training 3
+@parent learn-typescript 3

 @description Learn how to declare types in TypeScript.